splitTh3byte/Mac-Changer-Py/README.md

-  Acest script realizeaza schimbarea adresei MAC cu una aleasa de utilizator !
+  This script help the user to change the MAC Address!